FREQUENTLY ASKED QUESTIONS

 Q: I DON'T QUALIFY FOR MEMBERSHIP.
 DO YOU OFFER TRAINING IF I WANT TO GET STARTED IN THE ENTERTAINMENT INDUSTRY?

 A: We are a trade organization and do not offer a training program; however, many agencies, management companies and production companies do hire entry level positions on an as-needed basis.
+We do not maintain a list of these offices or any available positions.

 Q: MY TALENT MANAGER IS NOT A MEMBER OF THE TMA BUT I WOULD LIKE TO FILE A GRIEVANCE AGAINST THEM.
 CAN I DO THAT?